-Applications for the LISS DTP 1+3 and +3 2017-18 Open studentship competition (for an October 2018 start date) will open on 9 October 2017 using an online application form process.
-The new Collaborative (CASE) Case for Support form (for academics proposing projects) will be available on 11 September 2017, with a submission deadline of 19 November 2017.
+Applications for the LISS DTP 1+3 and +3 2017-18 Open studentship competition (for an October 2018 start date) are open until 31 January 2018.
+The new Collaborative (CASE) Case for Support form (for academics proposing projects) has a submission deadline of 19 November 2017.

 The London Interdisciplinary Social Science Doctoral Training Partnership (LISS DTP) will award a number of ESRC-funded postgraduate research studentships to support research and training in the social sciences at our three partner institutions– King’s College London, Queen Mary University of London and Imperial College.
-These are available for three or four years full-time (or pro-rata as part-time studentships), either as:
+These are available for three or four years full-time (or pro-rata as part-time studentships).

 While interdisciplinarity is a hallmark of LISS DTP research, ESRC studentship funding is only available for projects that fall substantially (>50%) within the broad social and behavioural science remit of the ESRC.
 For guidance, please see this ESRC webpage.
 There is more information about the remits of each UK Research Council here.